awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodestarConnectionSource.md

 **Important**
 This option can only be used by CodeBuild downstream actions\.
 If you choose this option, you will need to update the permissions for your CodeBuild project service role as shown in [Troubleshooting CodePipeline](troubleshooting.md)\.
 For a tutorial that shows you how to use the **Full clone** option, see [Tutorial: Use full clone with a GitHub pipeline source](tutorials-github-gitclone.md)\.

+## Output variables<a name="action-reference-CodestarConnectionSource-variables"></a>

+When configured, this action produces variables that can be referenced by the action configuration of a downstream action in the pipeline\.
+This action produces variables which can be viewed as output variables, even if the action doesn't have a namespace\.
+You configure an action with a namespace to make those variables available to the configuration of downstream actions\.

+For more information, see [Variables](reference-variables.md)\.

+AuthorDate
+The date when the commit was authored, in timestamp format\.

+BranchName
+The name of the branch for the repository where the source change was made\.

+CommitId
+The commit ID that triggered the pipeline execution\.

+CommitMessage
+The description message, if any, associated with the commit that triggered the pipeline execution\.

+ConnectionArn
+The connection ARN that is configured and authenticated for the source provider\.

+FullRepositoryName
+The name of the repository where the commit that triggered the pipeline was made\.

 ## Action declaration<a name="action-reference-CodestarConnectionSource-example"></a>